GSTT-CSC/hazen-web-app/README.md

 - Press **Connect**
 - Create a new database called `hazen`

+You should be able to use Postico to view a PostgresSQL database called `hazen`.

 ### Message broker - RabbitMQ
 Official MacOS installation instructions using Homebrew can be found [here](https://www.rabbitmq.com/install-homebrew.html).